vasylenkoval/mini-react/README.md

 # mini-react

-The goal of this project is to gain a deeper understanding of how React works under the hood by building a simplified version of the API.
-It will aim to re-implement the core functionality of functional components, hooks, and the virtual DOM.
+A work-in-progress re-implementation of React originally based on Rodrigo Pombo's [Build your own React](https://pomb.us/build-your-own-react/) article.
+The goal of this project is to gain a deeper understanding of how React works by implementing a subset of public APIs related to functional components and hooks.